alex-streza/portfolio/src/pages/posts/how-i-generated-horror-book-covers-with-ai.md

 ![](https://miro.medium.com/max/340/1*jC7a9CyZk8ZJ0Yat1wkPKA.png)

-“_The Girl Who Cried Blood_” Book Cover
+“The Girl Who Cried Blood” Book Cover

 I won’t show book cover for the third title since it was particularly disgusting and fear inducing but the other 2 titles have an **eery look** although the AI had some trouble with the text and attempted to draw it within the illustrations causing a mumbled appearance.

 ![](https://miro.medium.com/max/340/1*cayBdwj2EJALGbHp5q2wzA.png)

-_“The Boy Who Lived in the Woods” Book Cover_
+“The Boy Who Lived in the Woods” Book Cover

 I’ve only run the colab twice since each run took more than 30 minutes to complete, maybe the AI was getting spooked and took breaks to **cope** with the horrifying creation it was forced to make.